OUTLOOK ON WESTER ROSS the website of Jeremy Fenton

 The first two Wee Digs were near Achiltibuie and Ullapool; the third was my big one.
 We dug a trench across the wall and a square trench at the centre, where the hearth should be sited.
 It was a thoroughly enjoyable occasion, in spite of some midgy periods; the digs were full of interest and attracted local volunteer diggers and others from further afield, as well as visitors and school parties.
 Watching Martin and others at work I began to pick up some of the techniques and the jargon.
 Best of all was hearing Martin interpreting what we found: his insight was remarkable.
 The "big one" presented us with some problems:

-(1) It was indeed big: perhaps too big for the conical wooden roof-supporting structure to have been built?
+(1) It was indeed big: perhaps too big for the conical wooden roof-

 (2) The stones were massive and the wall very solidly built, implying a major communal effort.